-In the summer season, warmer water causes the best environment for bacteria to grow and multiply.
-This is the moment that pollution, contamination, and unsafe swimming conditions get more serious.
-Millions of people every year are affected by waterborne illnesses.
-It is the result of fecal contamination in beach waters.
+In the summer, warmer water provides the best environment for bacteria to grow and multiply.
+This is when pollution, contamination, and unsafe swimming conditions become more serious.
+Millions of people are affected yearly by waterborne illnesses resulting from fecal contamination in beach waters.

-The report is the same as the annual investigations recently made by the Natural Resources Defense Council.
-NRDC's 2014 report found that 1 of every 10 U.S. beaches tested was hazardous for swimming.
+The report is similar to the recent annual Natural Resources Defense Council (NRDC) investigations.
+The NRDC's 2014 report found that one out of every ten U.S. beaches tested was hazardous for swimming.

-These beaches are considered unsafe if bacteria levels exceeded the U.S. Environmental Protection Agency’s most protective “Beach Action Value” threshold.
+These beaches are unsafe if bacteria levels exceed the U.S. Environmental Protection Agency’s most protective “Beach Action Value” threshold.
 This is the level at which the agency estimates 32 out of 1,000 swimmers most likely get sick from swimming in these waters.

-Let’s take a look at the safe are beaches of the Americas for swimming.
-Also, discover some of the solutions made addressed by certain states.
+Let’s examine the safe swimming beaches of the Americas and discover some solutions addressed by certain states.

 Alabama:15 of 25 beach sites sampled were potentially unsafe for at least one day in 2019.